 The results of a study published by the American Accounting Association’s journal, Issues in Accounting Education, show that a Ph.D. in accounting can provide a lucrative return on the educational investment.
 While positions in academia may be the obvious career choices for those with doctorates, there are also many research opportunities within industry and government for CPAs who hold a Ph.D. related to accounting and statistics.

 Is the CPA right for you?

-The summary of research illustrated how the predominant personality type for accounting and business students was ESTJ, which represents the characteristics of extraversion, sensing, thinking, and judging.
+A review of studies evaluating the personality characteristics of accounting students, working accountants, and accounting program professors published in The Accounting Educators’ Journal showed how the predominant personality type for accounting and business students was ESTJ, which represents the characteristics of extraversion, sensing, thinking, and judging.
 However, many of the other studies reviewed showed strong results for the STJ type (sensing, thinking, judging).
 The differences between studies begged the fascinating question: Do accountants truly tend to be more introverted than extroverted?

 One study suggested that the extrovert was more likely to become a supervisor while the introvert would probably become an investigator or researcher.
 However, some senior business partners were reported to have the qualities of introversion and intuition.
 This led the investigators to conclude that introversion and intuition were attributes just as valuable as extroversion and sensing for upper management and executive positions.